 Megan Baxter holds an MFA in Creative Nonfiction from Vermont College of the Fine Arts and a BFA in Poetry from Goddard College.
-In 2004, when she graduated from Interlochen Arts Academy as a Creative Writing Major, Megan was honored as a Presidential Scholar in the Arts and was awarded two Scholastic Portfolio Awards, one in poetry and the other in creative nonfiction.
+In 2004, when she graduated from Interlochen Arts Academy as a Creative Writing Major, Megan was honored as a Presidential Scholar in the Arts.
 While working for the South Carolina Governor’s School for the Arts and Humanities Megan taught “pop-up” writing workshops at public schools in South Carolina, including poetry writing sessions in under-served and at-risk educational communities.
-In 2019 she returned to Interlochen Arts Camp as an instructor of high-school level fiction and nonfiction.
+In 2019 and 2020 she returned to Interlochen Arts Camp as an instructor of high-school level fiction and nonfiction.

-Megan’s first book ‘The Coolest Monsters, A Collection of Essays’ was published in 2018 by Texas Review Press.
-Her debut novel ‘Farm Girl’ is forthcoming.
 Megan has won numerous national awards including a Pushcart Prize.
 Her work has been listed in The Best American Essays of 2019.
 Recent publications included pieces in The Threepenny Review, Hotel Amerika, The Florida Review, and Creative Nonfiction Magazine.
 Megan serves as a mentor to young writers and loves developing cross-genre and innovative creative writing pedagogy for her workshops and classes.
-She is currently conducting research for an environmentally themed novel as well as writing personal essays and poems.
 Megan lives in New Hampshire where she loves walking her dogs, running, and cooking with local foods.
 She teaches writing at Colby-Sawyer College.